Deanna Miesch, MAAT, BFA, LPC, ATR-BC

 I am excited to offer an integrated approach using both art therapy and a cutting edge method of body based trauma treatment, the Comprehensive Resource Model, developed by Lisa Schwartz, M.Ed..
 The method utilizes multi-modal resourcing, allowing clients to release and transform attachment rifts which can occur at any age, and are the basis of trauma, simultaneously providing stabilization, trauma processing, and integration while feeling grounded, centered, and safe.

-Art Therapy is transformative on its own, but many of my clients take that transformation to the next level when combined with CRM, EMDR and/or EFT.
+Art Therapy is transformative on its own, but many of my clients take that transformation to the next level when combined with CRM.
 Art can act as a diving board in these approaches, but it is a grounding rod as well.
 Learning to talk about art, learning to notice , learning to pay attention to the cues one's body and mind give through emotions and physical sensations--all of these are ways in which the brain begins integrate experiences, rather than be stuck in experiences.
 Clearing out the old cobwebs of negative experience helps people to feel free.

 In June of 2003 I founded Art Therapy Austin, my private practice in East Austin.
 In the fall of 2011, I created a permanent home for Art Therapy Austin in the East End IBIZ district, a beautiful 1000 sf studio.
 Art Therapy Austin's aim is to provide balance for the creative body, mind, and soul of Austin and beyond.